 This policy outlines the institutional requirements for managing residual funds on sponsored fixed-price or fee-for-service awards.
-Sponsored awards for the purpose of this procedure are grant and contract awards approved and managed through Sponsored Programs Administration (SPA).
+Sponsored awards for the purpose of this policy are grant and contract awards approved and managed through Sponsored Programs Administration (SPA).

-If any unspent funds remain after the performance end date of the agreement and/or after all deliverables have been completed, the residual balance may be transferred to a designated department/administrative account after Facilities & Administrative (F&A) costs are applied based on the negotiated indirect Rate Cost Agreement.
-F&A costs will be applied to residual balances regardless of whether or not an F&A waiver was approved through Sponsored Programs Administration (SPA).
-If the F&A costs are under $500, the full amount on the residual balance will be transferred to the designated department account.
+If unspent funds remain after the performance end date of the agreement and/or after all deliverables have been completed, the residual balance may be transferred to a designated departmental account after capturing full Facilities & Administrative (F&A) costs based on the most current Negotiated Indirect Cost Rate Agreement.
+F&A costs will be applied to residual balances regardless of whether an F&A waiver was approved for the project.

 The request must include confirmation or documentation of the below information: